 Your Virtual Tour

-When you get to the Huntington, you will go to the new visitor’s center and purchase your tickets.
+When you get to the Huntington, you will go to the visitor’s center and purchase your tickets.
 You’ll then enter the grounds to the right.
 I recommend proceeding to the greenhouse which houses the Rose Hills Foundation Conservatory for Botanical Science.

 There, you’ll find themed areas including Rain Forest, Cloud Forest, Carnivorous Plant Bog, and the Plant Lab, which has interactive exhibits.